Script Writing 101: Know Your Audience

 This brings us to the next step: identifying and solving your target market’s pain and predicament as it relates to your product or service.
 Your product or service solves a problem for your audience.
 Because you’ve already created the product or service, you are aware of the problem.
 For the purposes of script writing, you not only need to be aware of the problem but you also need to strip the problem down to its very core.
 An effective time range for a video scribing video is anywhere from 60 to 90 seconds, so every word needs to count.
 To efficiently convey the problem and solution in a script, you should be able to explain the problem and solution in one or two sentences.

-For example, every month my client’s network suffers attack by a different virus, so my software eliminates their suffering by protecting their network against all virus attacks at a better rate than my competitors.
+For example, every month my client’s network suffers attacks by a different virus, so my software eliminates their suffering by protecting their network against all virus attacks at a better rate than my competitors.

 With a condensed version of your problem and solution, you will never lose site of the true target of your script.
 Condensing the problem and solution might be difficult, but it can be done.
 I have written scripts for corporations with very technical products, and I can always condense the problem and solution so it relates to the audience.
 It might take a couple tries, but you can do it.